havietthang/Semantic-Edge-Enrichment-for-Inter-Community-Conflict-Prediction-in-Reddit/README.md

 ## Software and API Notes

 We do not include `requirements.txt` or `environment.yml` in this minimal repository.
-The notebooks install or import the packages they need inside the notebook cells.
+The notebooks install or import the packages they need inside notebook cells.

 Typical packages used across the notebooks include: